BIO

 My most popular techniques are:

-• Oil wash with color pencil
+• Oil wash with color pencil, introducing airbrushed acrylics at times

 • Color pencil on black illustration board